 Intellectual-Conceptual & Integrative - Quantitative Abilities

-These abilities include measurement, calculation, reasoning, analysis, and synthesis, problem solving, the critical skill demanded of physician assistants, requires all of these intellectual abilities.
+These abilities include measurement, calculation, reasoning, analysis, and synthesis, problem solving, the critical skill demanded of PAs, requires all of these intellectual abilities.
 In addition the candidate should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.

 Behavioral & Social Attributes